Blog · Review Essay · Last reviewed June 23, 2026

 The risk in The Digital Republic is that republican repair can sound cleaner than implementation.
 Regulators need money, expertise, jurisdiction, political backing, and the courage to say no to profitable systems.
 Professional duties matter, but they do not by themselves overcome cloud concentration, advertising incentives, lobbying, procurement lock-in, or labor markets where workers have little power to refuse surveillance and automation.
 The book is best read as a theory of public control, not as a complete account of political economy.

-It also needs a labor reading.
+The labor reading remains essential.
 A democratic digital order cannot only protect the user-citizen facing the screen.
-It must also account for moderators, data labelers, warehouse workers, drivers, outsourced annotators, public servants, and office workers whose tasks are reorganized by metrics and automation.
+It must also account for moderators, data labelers, warehouse workers, drivers, outsourced annotators, public servants, teachers, nurses, clerks, and office workers whose tasks are reorganized by metrics and automation.
 Digital domination often arrives as management.
 A republic that governs platforms while ignoring workplaces would leave too much power intact.

 What This Changes